 Once you’ve formally accepted the job offer, you’ll want to start finalizing things with your former employer and preparing for your first day at your new job.
 Hand in your notice in line with your existing employer’s policy, and then:

-- Formally accept the job offer, probably sent using an employment offer letter and outlining a proposed start date.
+- Formally accept the job offer, probably sent using a job offer letter and outlining a proposed start date.

 - Read and sign any documents the new employer sends, such as an employment contract, work-from-home policy, or vaccination policy.